- Software and application choices and flexibility

 - Receipt printer: Used to print receipts for customers or end-of-day reports for cashing up.
 You can also print employee sales totals, hours and other information.

 - Barcode scanner: Typically used in retail environments with many different products.
 Automates the checkout process.
 Scanning barcodes pulls product info and adds it to the checkout total.

 - Card machine: Used to process payments made by debit or credit cards or mobile wallets via NFC.

-The POS system can integrate with employee scheduling system, inventory system, and employee time tracking system.
-It also can integrate with input-output devices, such as a bar code reader, check reader or magnetic strip reader.
+The POS system can integrate with the employee scheduling system, inventory system, and employee time tracking system.
+It also can integrate with input-output devices, such as a bar code reader, check reader or magnetic stripe reader.
 A major feature of POS systems is the ability to run reports.

 Financial reports can be transferred automatically to your financial advisor or your separate financial tracking software, which means you no longer have to log every paper transaction at the end of the day, also most POS systems have a built-in feature that allows staff to clock in and out each day.